apnadkarni/blt/man/graph.rst

   configuration.
 The following options are supported for polygon markers:

   **-bindtags**  *tagList*
     Specifies the binding tags for the marker.  *TagList* is a list of binding tag names.
 The tags and their order will determine how events for markers are handled.
 Each tag in the list matching the current event sequence will have its Tcl command executed.
 Implicitly the name of the marker is always the first tag in the list.
 The default value is "all".

   **-cap** *capStyle*

   **-coords**  *coordsList*
     Specifies the coordinates of the marker.  *CoordsList* is a list of graph coordinates.
 The number of coordinates required is dependent on the type of marker.
 Text, image, and window markers need only two coordinates (an X-Y coordinate).
 Bitmap markers can take either two or four coordinates (if four, they represent the corners of the bitmap).
 Line markers need at least four coordinates, polygons at least six.
 If *coordsList* is "", the marker will not be displayed.
 The default is "".

   **-dashes**  *dashList*
     Sets the dash style of the outline of the polygon. *DashList* is a list of up to 11 numbers that alternately represent the lengths of the dashes and gaps on the outline.
 Each number must be between 1 and 255.
 If *dashList* is "", the outline will be a solid line.

   **-element**  *elemName*

-    Links the marker with the element *elemName*.
+    Links the visibility of *markerName with the *elemName*.
 The marker is drawn only if the element is also currently displayed (see the element's **show** operation).
 If *elemName* is "", the marker is always drawn.
 The default is "".

   **-fill**  *colorName*
     Sets the fill color of the polygon.
 If *colorName* is "", then the interior of the polygon is transparent.
 The default is "white".

   **-hide**  *boolean*
     Indicates whether the marker is drawn.
 If *boolean* is true, the marker is not drawn.
 The default is "no".